 1. Material

-A study by the International Design Journal found that socks made from synthetic material showed better abrasion resistance compared to cotton socks.
+There is this study in the International Design Journal that highlighted how socks made from synthetic materials have better abrasion resistance than those made from cotton.

 2. Compression